qemu/qemu/python/README.rst

 2. ``pip3 install --user .`` will install these packages to your user's local python packages.
-If you are inside of a virtual environment, this will fail; you likely want the first invocation above.
+If you are inside of a virtual environment, this will fail; you want the first invocation above.

-If you append the ``-e`` argument, pip will install in "editable" mode;
-which installs a version of the package that installs a forwarder pointing to these files, such that the package always reflects the latest version in your git tree.
+If you append the ``--editable`` or ``-e`` argument to either invocation above, pip will install in "editable" mode.
+This installs the package as a forwarder ("qemu.egg-link") that points to the source tree.
+In so doing, the installed package always reflects the latest version in your source tree.

 Installing ".[devel]" instead of "." will additionally pull in required packages for testing this package.
 They are not runtime requirements,